tomjoht/learnapidoc/_docs/using_an_api_like_a_developer/docapis_get_auth_keys.md

 {% include random_ad4.html %}

-Now for contrast, let's get the keys for the Aeris Weather API.
+Now for contrast, let's get the keys for the Aeris Weather API, using a free developer account.
 The Aeris Weather API requires both a secret and ID to make requests.

-1. Go to [http://www.aerisweather.com](http://www.aerisweather.com) and click **Sign Up** in the upper-right corner.
+1. Go to [https://www.aerisweather.com/develop/api/](http://www.aerisweather.com) and click **Free Trial**.
-2. Under **Developer**, click **TRY FOR FREE**.
-(The free version limits the number of requests you can make.)
+2. Click **Sign Up for Developer**.
+(The free developer version limits the number of requests you can make and expires in 30 days.)
-3. Enter a username, email, and password, and then click **SIGN UP FOR FREE** to create an Aeris account.
-Then sign in.
+3. Complete the required fields to sign in.
+Click the activation email as well.
-4. After you sign up for an account, click **Account** in the upper-right corner.
+4. After you sign up for an account, sign in and go to your [Dashboard](https://account.aerisweather.com/account/member).
-5. Click **Apps** (on the second navigation row, to the right of "Usage"), and then click **New Application**.
+5. Click **Apps**, and then click **New Application**.

-    {% include course_image.html size="large" url="https://www.aerisweather.com/account/apps" filename="aerisaccount" ext_print="png" ext_web="png" alt="Aeris account" caption="Aeris account" %}

 6. In the Add a New Application dialog box, enter the following:
     * **Application Name**: My biking app (or something)
     * **Application Namespace**: localhost